What is ADEPT-2?

 ADEPT-2 is a multi-centre, randomised controlled trial for autistic adults comparing Guided Self-Help with NHS support for depression.

-Depression is a common mental health problem that affects many people and is related to reduced quality of life.
-Research suggests that autistic people are more likely to experience depression than non-autistic people.
+Depression is a common mental health problem that affects many people, including autistic people.

 How can I get involved?

 There are a number of ways you can get involved with ADEPT-2.

 Click on the link below that is relevant to you: